hydra-synth/hydra-synth/README.md

 ```
 npm run example
 ```
 Sets up an example using hydra-synth that is automatically updated when source files are updated.
+It is possible to write test code by editing /example/index.js or by writing hydra code into the developer console.

 #### To use:
 ```